gertius1/WIZ7_PSX_ENG/Saturn_Wiz6_Wiz7_Complete/Readme_Saturn.txt

 - DBS can be decoded via the function void FUN_decodeHuffman(...)
 - the result is Shift JIS encoded for Sega Saturn and some unknown coding for PSX.
 For PSX I used in-game display to show all the strings.
 - working with Saturn texts should be even easier because of the straightworfard Shift JIS encoding
+- Saturn MSGJ files seem to be even closer to the English DOS original than the PSX, but this is a first impression
+- they don´t seem to contain any discernible function strings like the PSX version

 Unfortunately for Saturn, the SCENARIJ file format is not the same.
 Seems to be split into multiple files:
 - DB_ITEM6.BDA  (and 7)